atrisovic/weather-panel.github.io/_sources/content/functional-forms.md

 title on cubic splines can be helpful in deciding the knot specifications.

-Once knot locations are determiend, the weather data needs to be translated into RCS terms.
+Once knot locations are determined, the weather data needs to be translated into RCS terms.
 As before let the gridded weather be $T_{p i t}$ and let there be $n$ knots, placed at $T_1<T_2<...<T_n$.
 Then we have a set of $(n-2)$ terms, here indexed by $k$ and defined as: